danielepelleg/danielepelleg/README.md

 # Hi there!👋
 I'm **Daniele Pellegrini**, I was born in **1998** and I'm attending the third year degree at the **University of Parma** in **Computer Engineering**.

-My passion through the computer world is born when I was a child: every problem I had I tried to figure it out with the help of my hp.
-This passion continued as I grew up with the help of videogames: seeing how powerful some computer could be and the amount of problems they could solve made me looked forward to study it.
-From that moment I think my path has been signed, and this path bring me right there.
+My passion through the computer world start when I was a child: every problem I had I tried to figure it out with the help of my hp.
+This passion continued as I grew up with the help of videogames: seeing how powerful some computer could be and the amount of problems it could be possibile to solve made me looked forward to study it.
+From that moment my path has been signed, and this path bring me right there.

 [![danielepelleg's github stats](https://github-readme-stats.vercel.app/api?username=danielepelleg&count_private=true)](https://github.com/anuraghazra/github-readme-stats)